 - Validation result: The data is grouped by app protection status, which can be "failure," "warning," or "success."

 - App name: The data is grouped by the actual app name.
 Again, the status can be "failure," "warning," or "success."

 You can export all your app protection policy activities to a single .csv file.
 This can be helpful to analyze all the app protection statuses reported from the users.

 Follow these steps to generate the app protection report:

 On the Intune mobile application management pane, choose App protection report.

-Choose Yes to save your report, then choose Save As and select the folder you want to save the report in.
+Choose Yes to save your report, and then choose Save As.
+Select the folder you want to save the report in.